James W. Wagner: Controversy

-In February 2013, President Wagner wrote an essay in the Emory Magazine entitled "As American as...
+In February 2013, Emory University president Wagner wrote an essay in the Emory Magazine entitled "As American as...
 Compromise" in which he used the Three-Fifths Compromise as an example of pragmatic compromise that Emory University should emulate.
 He wrote, "One instance of constitutional compromise was the agreement to count three-fifths of the slave population for purposes of state representation in Congress...
 Both sides found a way to temper ideology and continue working toward the highest aspiration they both shared—the aspiration to form a more perfect union.
 They set their sights higher, not lower, in order to identify their common goal and keep moving toward it."
 The essay sparked controversy on Emory's campus and attracted national and international media attention and an apology from Wagner.
 Per the New York Times, Wagner "acknowledged both the nation’s continuing education in race relations and his own."
 Leslie Harris, an Emory history professor who has worked to address issues of race at the college, countered that “[t]he three-fifths compromise is one of the greatest failed compromises in U.S. history ....
 Its goal was to keep the union together, but the Civil War broke out anyway.”